OpenNavigationSurface/BAG/docs/BUILDING.md

 ```

 #### Build Python wheels:
-After building the C++ code, you can build a Python wheel of the `bagPy`
+After building the C++ library in the `build` directory as above,
-bindings as follows:
+you will be able to build a Python wheel for installing `bagPy` as follows:
  ```
 python -m pip wheel -w .\wheel\ .\build\api\swig\python
  ```